Updated, July 2022.

 WSN Foundation members will receive priority registration notices for the tours and some of the workshops.

-A Bespoke Tour to Japan-2023 for a small group of connoisseurs and patrons of The WSN Fdn and Yoshiko I. Wada
+A Bespoke Tour to Japan-2023 for a small group of connoisseurs and patrons of The WSNF, led by Yoshiko I. Wada and Matko Tomicic and accompanied by a tour conductor.

 Itajime kasuri process for Shirataka tsumugi weaving, Setouchi Art Site art installation; and natural-dyed hand-reeled silks in Yonezawa.